stockphrase/no-silo/content/courses/workshops/academic-research-intro.md

 ### Step 5: Read background information on your topic

-Since your research process will cause you to encounter a variety of terms, theories, people, histories, etc., you will frequently need to stop your research and read background or reference materials to shore up your understanding.
+Since your research process will cause you to encounter a variety of unfamiliar terms, theories, people, and events, you will frequently need to stop your research and read background or reference materials to shore up your understanding.
 Much of the scholarship you will read is written with an audience in mind who already possess a great deal of knowledge about the topic.
-These writings will often gesture or refer to things in an offhanded way, trusting that the audience already knows the jargon or information in question.
+These writings will often refer to things in an offhanded way, trusting that the audience already knows the jargon or information in question.
 This can be a somewhat alienating experience for a novice in the field.
 For that reason, we have reference works to help orient ourselves in these critical conversations.

 Thus, a research project should always involve the reading of general `reference materials` about the topic.
 Before you can ask an intelligent question about your topic or contribute to an ongoing scholarly conversation, you need to develop a working knowledge of basic facts to serve as a foundation for your project.
 The best way to develop this basic understanding is to examine [peer-reviewed](/courses/workshops/peer-reviews) reference works such as encyclopedias, biographies, dictionaries, and other forms of `reference material`.